Cerastis gloriosa Crabo & Lafontaine, 1997

 This species is narrowly endemic to moist forest habitats along the West Coast.
 In the Pacific Northwest, it is usually rare and sporadic.
 It may be most common in coastal sphagnum bogs, but also occurs in coastal rainforests, oak woodlands, mixed hardwood forests, and mixed hardwood-conifer forests in the Coast Range and along the west slope of the Cascades at low to middle elevations.

 This rarely collected species is found near the Pacific Coast from the vicinity of Grays Harbor, Washington to southern Oregon.
-It is only known from a few sites.
+It also occurs rarely in forest in the Cascade Range as far north as Skamania County, Washington.

 The range of this species includes coastal California as far south as Monterey County.